'Taifa': CCI chief explains whether child rapists can be hanged in public

-‘Taifa’: CCI chief explains whether child rapists can be hanged in public
+‘Taifa’: CII chief explains whether child rapists can be hanged in public

 He in a statement said the Holy Quran calls for the execution of punishment in front of Taifa (a group of people) in the case of Had-e-Zina (punishment for fornication), which means 20 t0 25 people can witness the execution of sentence.